Fair Interventions in Weighted Congestion Games

 Further, we denote with $\mc{G}$ the set of all congestion games where all latency functions $\{\ell_r\}_{r\in\mc{R}}$ belong to a given set of functions $\mc{L}$.
 Given an instance $G=(N,\{w_i\}_{i=1}^N,\mc{R},\{\mc{A}_i\}_{i=1}^N,\{\ell_r\}_{r\in\mc{R}})$ of congestion game, we denote with $\mincon$ the problem of minimizing the \socialcost in \eqref{eq:systemcost}.

 \paragraph*{Interventions \& Fairness} As self-interested decision making often deteriorates the system performance, interventions aim to ameliorate this issue.
 Formally, an intervention $I:G \mapsto \bar G$ is a map that associates a congestion game $G$ to a new game $\bar G$ (not necessarily a congestion game), where the players are the same, but their perceived cost has been redefined to be $\bar{C}_i(a)$, and their action sets have been (potentially) reduced to $\bar{\mc{A}}_i\subseteq\mc{A}_i$.
+We emphasize that although $I$ changes players' \textit{perceived} cost from $C_i(a)$ to $\bar{C}_i(a)$, the \systemcost \eqref{eq:systemcost} remains unchanged.
 A \textit{fair} intervention gives identical players identical treatment.
 That is, if $i$ and $j$ have identical action sets and weights, then $\bar{\mc{A}}_i=\bar{\mc{A}}_j$ and $\bar C_i(a)=\bar C_j(\pi_{ij}(a))$, with $\pi_{ij}(a)$ permuting $a_i$ and $a_j$ in allocation $a$.
 This implies that if a fair intervention is applied to a symmetric congestion game $G$, the resulting game $\bar G$ is also symmetric.\footnote{In symmetric games, all players have identical action sets, and the cost a player incurs only depends on its action, and the actions played by all players, but not on who plays them, see \cite{vorobeychik2004,2010symmetric}.} Note that this is a very mild request, and corresponds to considering interventions that do not distinguish the players identity in $\bar G$ if these where not distinguishable in $G$.